 .stversions.
 How do you connect to your server when you’re not at home?

 You’ll first need to go home and open ports on your router, whose admin panel is typically accessible at 192.168.0.1 or 192.168.1.1.
 Look for the port forwarding settings and map the router’s port 8384 to your home server’s port 8384.
 The Syncthing dashboard runs on port 8384; you can also open ports for other programs like SSH*.
 This wiring step is necessary because all devices on your home network share the same public IP address (e.g.

-*If you do decide to expose SSH, edit your server’s SSH config to use a port other than 22.
-This simple measure defeats the 99% of login bots that target the default SSH port.
+*If you do decide to expose SSH, either map your server’s port 22 to a different port number on your router or edit your server’s SSH config to use a port other than 22.
+This simple security-through-obscurity measure defeats the 99% of login bots that target the default SSH port.

 You can now remotely view your home server’s Syncthing dashboard by going to

 https://220.127.116.11:8384/in your web browser.
 Go into the dashboard settings and set a password so that nobody else will be able to view it.

 One last thing: that IP address is hard to remember and not even guaranteed to stay the same forever!
 Registering for a free subdomain with a service like FreeDNS will let you access your server via something more reasonable like

 https://johndoe.jumpingcrab.com:8384/.
 FreeDNS works by giving you a cron script for your home server that periodically sends your router’s current IP address to the FreeDNS DNS servers, which in turn map it to a human-readable domain name.